On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions: Experiments

-where $\log(\alpha)$ is the entropy of the uniform distribution and $H(y|x))$ is the entropy of the categorical distribution defined by the generator.
-Indeed, the entropy control trick is already used in the previous work.
+where $\log(\alpha)$ is the entropy of the uniform distribution and $H(y|x)$ is the entropy of the categorical distribution defined by the generator.
+Indeed, the entropy control trick has already been used in previous work.
 For example, the prior distribution \cite{MikolovSCCD13} used is ``3/4-unigram'', and the entropy of this distribution is higher than the unigram distribution.